Why do domain prices float?

 Establishing price ranges

 (Generalized) price ranges will thus naturally be determined, on the macro level, by market conditions — dictated by current asking prices, perceived current value and perceived future value/price.
-With scarcity, or perceived scarcity, the potion that keeps the whole elixir bubbling over from one pot to the next — each domain is unique, so it is up to market forces to decide which ones are ‘rare’.
+With scarcity, or perceived scarcity, the potion that keeps the elixir bubbling over from one pot to the next — each domain is unique, so it is up to market forces to decide which ones are also ‘rare’.

-But there is an important caveat to note here: Precisely because of the uniqueness of each domain, there can only ever be a direct one-to-one correlation between price and (perceived) value for that one particular domain — based on what someone pays for it at a given point in time.
+There is an important caveat to note here: Precisely because of the uniqueness of each domain, there can only ever be a direct one-to-one correlation between price and (perceived) value for that one particular domain — based on what someone pays for it at a given point in time.

 Unlike stocks or bonds, there is no set venue or market price for trading domains.
 Instead, the investor laying down the capital for premium domain assets must make a call on every single purchase.
-Analyzing the specific merits of each individual domain, and its place within the macro and micro picture (in a world where over 1 billion domains have been registered!).
+Analyzing the specific merits of each individual domain, and its place within the macro and micro picture (in a world where over 1 billion domains have been registered).

-There is also a high level of risk involved, as the domain investor does not have any specific market assurance on price, or indeed whether they can ever liquidate their asset.
+There is also a high level of risk involved, as the domain investor does not have any specific market assurance on price, or, indeed, whether they can ever liquidate their asset.
 If they make an unwise investment, they suffer the loss in its entirety.
 If they are savvier, and sometimes luckier, they manage to read the market well and their portfolio grows in value over the long haul.

 Like a Wall St. trader, the winners pay for the losers and onward the trader continues onward.